 The temporal synthesis and the consciousness of time.
 Including the question as to which object adheres

 We can rightfully call the works of the epistemologist, especially that of Kant, “psychological” insofar as the conditions of possibility which they endeavor to explain regard the human animal — and, in particular, that subject’s ψυχη, (psūkhe, “mind” or “soul”).
 To be sure, “consciousness” is a word which is common among epistemologists, including Hegel too.
-The adherence of objects in the “mental realm” have been well explicated — especially by way of Kant’s Critique of Pure Reason, but also by way of Edmund Husserl’s lectures on the phenomenology of the consciousness of time too.
+The adherence of objects in the “mental realm” have been well explicated — especially by way of Kant’s Critique of Pure Reason, but also by way of Edmund Husserl’s lectures on the phenomenology of the consciousness of time.
 Within the Critique of Pure Reason, for example, we read that objects obtain into consciousness through what is known as the temporal manifold.
 Through the temporal manifold, phenomena persist through time, and this manifold is accomplished by way of what Kant calls the temporal synthesis.
-The explication of this synthesis is found within the doctrine of the threefold synthesis of the A-Deduction of his Critique of Pure Reason.
+The explication of this synthesis is found within the doctrine of the threefold synthesis of the A-Deduction from his Critique of Pure Reason.
 However, and as we have already suggested, this description seems to be further pronounced (and perhaps even advanced) by Husserl.
-In Husserl’s lectures on the consciousness of time, we find the adherence of objects in consciousness described through the psychological language of retention, protentions, and what we call original impressions.
+In Husserl’s lectures on the consciousness of time, we find the adherence of objects in consciousness described through the psychological language of retention, protention, and what we call original impression.
 And yet, if we were to simply accept the explanation of adherence by way of Kant’s temporal synthesis, or Husserl’s explicitly psychological language, then we would have only explained how an object and its motion adheres.
 What is explicitly lacking in this form of description is an explanation as to which object adheres.
 The problem asked about here can be considered by way of the following example: consider that lightning is not tantamount to or merely a type of electromagnetic discharge.
 At most, we could say that the description electromagnetic discharge is a refinement of the description lightning.
 But we could never say that one is more true or even more accurate than the other.
-This means that whether the object “lightning” adheres in consciousness or whether “electromagnetic discharge” adheres cannot be described by the temporal synthesis alone.
+This means that whether the object “lightning” adheres in consciousness or whether “electromagnetic discharge” adheres in consciousness, neither can be described by the temporal synthesis alone.
 Rather, it must be conditioned by something other than “subjective consciousness” or “Reason”.

 Hegel’s “experienced change” and history

-Now, it is likely that Hegel understood the polylogical nature of objectification as described above.
+Now, it is likely that Hegel understood the polylogical character of objectification as described above.
 If this is the case, then he also understood the deficiencies of philosophizing on ψυχη alone.
-For Hegel, this polylogical nature of objectification is expressed in history, which is indicative of the evolution of Spirit which emerges out of nature.
+For Hegel, this polylogical character of objectification is expressed in history, which is indicative of the evolution of Spirit which emerges out of nature.
 Hegel begins by applying the rational dialectic not merely to the content of knowing, but also the form of the knowing itself.
 This leads Hegel to an account of the movement of this.
-A dialectic “play of Forces” between substance and subject is “constituted by the Force which is solicited by another Force” and is “equally the soliciting Force for that other, which only thereby becomes itself a soliciting Force”.
+A dialectic “play of Forces” between substance and subject is “constituted by the Force which is solicited by another Force”, and is “equally the soliciting Force for that other, which only thereby becomes itself a soliciting Force”.
 For Hegel, this description of the play of Forces,

 “contained the distinction of soliciting and solicited Force, but these were distinctions which in reality were no distinctions, and therefore were also immediately canceled again.
 [However,] what is present here is not merely bare unity in which no difference would be posited, but rather a movement in which a distinction is certainly made.
 In the process, then, of explaining the to and fro of change which before was outside of the inner world and present only in the appearance, has penetrated into the supersensible world itself.
 Our consciousness, however, has passed over from the inner being as object to the other side, into the Understanding, and [consciousness] experiences change there.”